-We pulled together six different attractions in North Alabama, some of which are Harvest Hosts, where our members can overnight.
+We pulled together six different attractions in North Alabama, some of which are Harvest Hosts, where our members can enjoy RV camping in Alabama.
 But, really this is only the tip of the iceberg.
 The North Alabama website has lists of things to do, as well as suggested itineraries, so be sure to check it out if you’re planning an RV trip in the Southeast!

 Alabama Music Hall of Fame

 Did you know Lionel Richie was originally from Alabama?
 Me either!
 Learn about famous Alabamians who have made music and otherwise contributed to the state’s rich musical heritage at Alabama Music Hall of Fame in Tuscumbia.
 The museum honors the Hall of Fame’s annual inductees, as well as many others who have contributed to the tapestry of music in the state.

 Harvest Hosts members who have overnighted here note that a highlight is being able to walk through a tour bus of the band Alabama — as well as the large parking lot and level spots to park!